Results of the 2024 US New Graduate Pay and Generation Z Compensation Survey

 Starting salaries vary by region and degree.
 The New Graduate and Generation Z Compensation Survey breaks down starting salaries by degree level and geographic region.

-For example, if your business is located in the West Coast region and you hire someone with an Associate’s degree, the average starting salary is $65,514.
-If someone has a Bachelor of Science degree, the average starting salary in the West Coast increases to $70,072.
+For example, if your business is located in the West Coast region and you hire someone with an Associate’s degree, the average starting salary or 2024 is $59,887, down from $65,514 in 2023.
+If someone has a Bachelor of Science degree, the average starting salary in the West Coast for 2024 is $80,131, which is an increase over the prior reported year.

 The survey also breaks down compensation data by percentile so you can see how your starting salaries compare to those of others in your region and industry.
 You can also see specific data for various degree disciplines.
-For example, the average starting salary for someone with an engineering degree in the North Central region is $76,680.
+For example, the average starting salary for someone with an engineering degree in the North Central region for 2024 is $76,340.

-Many organizations actively recruit new graduates, co-op students, and summer interns by visiting college and university campuses.
-In 2023, 87% of organizations said they would send recruiters to campuses to attract new graduates.
+Many organizations actively recruit new graduates by visiting college and university campuses.
+In 2024, 87.6% of organizations said they would send recruiters to campuses to attract new graduates.

 Some organizations are also reporting an increase in the number of new graduate hires.
-In our survey, 21.4% of organizations said they hired more recent graduates, while 51.0% said there was no change.
+In our survey, 23% of organizations said they hired more new graduates, while 56.6% said there was no change from the previous year.

 Strategies for summer interns and co-op students

-In addition to new graduates, many businesses use interns and co-op students to expand their workforce and help young people learn new skills on the job.
+Many businesses use internsips and co-op (cooperative education program) students to expand their workforce and help young people learn new skills on the job.

 If your organization hires co-op students and interns, have you updated your hiring or compensation policies recently?